Can JD Vance Be Present for Every White House Press Briefing? This Was...

 A Chinese national was charged with smuggling Escherichia coli, or E. coli, into the United States, FBI Director Kash Patel announced on X this Friday.

 Youhuang Xiang, who reportedly entered the country on a J-1 visitor exchange visa, was arrested in a joint operation between the FBI and CBP.
-Xiang allegedly smuggled the bacteria into the country before making false statements to authorities.
+Xiang allegedly smuggled the bacteria into the country and then made false statements to authorities.

 Advertisement

-Patel continued, stating, “If not properly controlled, E. coli and other biological materials could inflict devastating disease to U.S. crops and cause significant financial loss to the U.S. economy.”
+Patel continued, stating, “If not properly controlled, E. coli and other biological materials could inflict devastating disease on U.S. crops and cause significant financial loss to the U.S. economy.”

 In a similar case, Yunqing Jian and Zunyong Liu were arrested by the FBI in June.
 Jian, a researcher at the University of Michigan, smuggled Fusarium graminearum into the United States.
-The pathogen can cause diseases in food that are toxic to humans and animals, and is responsible for billions of dollars in damages annually.
+The pathogen can cause foodborne diseases that are toxic to humans and animals and is responsible for billions of dollars in annual damages.
 Jian pled guilty on November 12th.

 Advertisement